We’re participating in the Nourish Your Roots (NYR) fundraiser. What’s next?

 For most schools the boxes are delivered ready-packed directly to the school from the farm and must be picked up by customers the same day.
 Delivery will usually occur between 7:00am and 3:30pm.

-Some farms may look to involve students/community in the harvesting and/or packing of the boxes.
+Some farms may want to involve students/community in the harvesting and/or packing of the boxes.
 This would be discussed with the school when offered the opportunity to participate and prior to confirmation of participation.
 Specific details for each of these options will be confirmed directly with any schools to which they apply.

 When should customers pick up their boxes?